-The internal credit rating methodology used by the Group will be described in chapter 5 of the Universal Registration Document (section 5.4 Credit risk).
+The internal credit rating methodology used by the Group is described in chapter 5 of the Universal Registration Document (section 5.4 Credit risk).
+This section describes how environmental, social and governance (ESG) risks are taken into account in credit and rating policies, notably with the introduction of a new tool: the ESG Assessment.